Your appointment may be:

 How to get an appointment

 You can be referred to our service by your GP or another health specialist such as a midwife, oncologist or neurologist.
-If you live outside south east London, you can still ask your GP or health professional to refer you to our service.

 If you would like to talk to a clinical psychologist, please phone us to request an appointment.
 If you have been seen in the genetics clinic, you can ask the person who met you to make a referral.